nya3jp/tast/docs/test_dependencies.md

 *   `screenshot` - The [screenshot command] can save screenshots.
 *   `selinux` - An SELinux-enabled board.
 All Android boards are SELinux-enabled.
+*   `selinux_curent' - All SELinux-enabled boards except experimental boards.
+*   `selinux_experimental' - An experimental selinux board.
+An experimental
+    board has SELINUX=permissive in /etc/selinux/config, thus no policy will be enforced.
 *   `tablet_mode` - The ability to enter tablet mode.
 The device is either a convertible device or a tablet device.
 *   `tpm` - A [Trusted Platform Module] chip.